Invention Sponsorship: Everything You Need to Know

 - Many inventors opt for the bootstrapping route, in which they start producing and selling their invention on a small scale and invest the profits back into the business.
 Eventually, they apply for a provisional patent, which is good for 12 months.
 During that time, the inventor can seek a licensing deal or apply for a full patent.

 If you need help with an invention sponsorship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.